-If you plan to run a sweepstakes, you may have noticed that many brands that run promotions in Canada exclude Quebec residents from entering due to sweepstakes rules Quebec.
-Nearly a third of Canada citizens live in Quebec so there is a powerful incentive to include them.
+If you plan to run a Quebec sweepstakes, you may have noticed that many brands that run promotions in Canada exclude Quebec residents from entering due to sweepstakes rules Quebec.
+Nearly a third of Canadian citizens live in Quebec so there is a powerful incentive to include them in sweepstakes promotions.
 However, Quebec sweepstakes rules can make things more complicated.

 The sponsors of the promotion must register their official rules for the promotion and all advertisements with the RACJ prior to the launch of the promotion.
 The registration process requires a payment of duty.
 The payment of the duty varies based on the value of your prize, namely: